Updated on August 24, 2022

-If you recently got a divorce, you cannot get married immediately after the divorce unless 30 days have passed since the date your divorce was finalized.
+If you recently got a divorce, you cannot get married unless 30 days have passed since the date your divorce was finalized.
 If at least 30 days have passed after your divorce was finalized, you can apply for a marriage license to get married again.

-If you want to get remarried after a divorce, it is important to understand the potential impact of remarriage on your spousal support and property division.
-It is vital to consult with an attorney to determine when it is the right time to seek remarriage to avoid unintended consequences.
+If you want to get remarried after a divorce, it is important to understand the potential impact of remarriage on your property division, spousal support, and child custody terms.
+It is vital to consult with a Round Rock divorce attorney to determine the right time to seek remarriage to avoid unintended consequences.

 Things to Consider Before Getting Married After a Divorce in Texas